-You must inform us, without delay, of any change in your circumstance, for example a change in the structure of a company or partnership or the scope of activities following expansion or significant investment.
+You must inform us, without delay, of any change in your circumstance, for example a change in the structure of a company or partnership or a change in the scope of activity following expansion or significant investment.
 Such notification should be made in writing.
 Certification is non-transferable and a change of ownership requires a new application.
-If you do not inform us of the scope of your activities, it could lead to your products being rejected or use of facilities suspended.
+If you do not inform us of all of the scope of your activity, it could lead to your products being rejected or use of facilities suspended.
 In certain situations, failure to notify us of a change of circumstance may result in your certification being suspended until an assessment and follow up procedures can be completed.

-It is a condition of certification that you inform us immediately if you or any organisation; business or individual that you are associated with is / are subject to investigation by, prosecution by or issue of a statutory notice from a statutory body relating to animal health or welfare, the environment, feed or food safety.
+It is a condition of certification that you inform us immediately if you or any member of a legal entity that is a client of QWFC that you are associated with is/are subject to any legal action concerning any aspect of the operations of an individual, organisation or legal entity for which QWFC is the certification body.
+This will include investigation by, prosecution by or the issue of a statutory notice from a statutory body.
 Failure to immediately notify us of such action being taken may result in your certification being suspended.
 Conviction resulting from such action may result in certification being withdrawn.

-You must also notify the competent authority should there be an issue of which you are aware that could affect human or animal health.
+Under current legislation that you must notify the competent authority should there be an issue of which you are aware that could affect human or animal health.